enebo/Purugin/README.md

 .rb files into your plugins directory.
 If they contain code which includes Purugin::Plugin, then they will load and get registered as Bukkit plugins.

-When I started this plugin I thought it would be fairly straight-forward.
-In respect to basic methods like onEnable it has been.
-Overall, it has been a huge voyage of discovery.
-I did not know Bukkit at all when I started (and I really just started) and limitations combined with lessons learned makes me think the API will be changing over time.
-So write plugins but be forewarned, they may change here and there....

 ## Example

 Here is a plugin which gets registered as a plugin in Bukkit which tells